MMV-Lab/mmv_im2im/README.md

 pip install -e .[all]
 ```

 Note: The `-e` option is the so-called "editable" mode.
 This will allow code changes taking effect immediately.
-The installation tags, `embedseg`, `advance`, `paper`, `all`, are be selected based on your needs.
+The installation tags, `advance`, `paper`, `all`, are be selected based on your needs.

 ### (Optional) Install using Docker